saxenavaibhav/AWS-SAA-C02-Course/README.md

 **IaaS** - Infrastructure as as Service

 The unit of consumption is an instance
 EC2 instance is configured to launch into a single VPC subnet.
+Set when instance is launched.
-Private service by default, public access must be configured.
+Private service by default (by default it runs in the private AWS zone), public access must be configured.
 To allow public access, the VPC needs to support public access.
-If you use a custom VPC then you must handle the networking on your own.
+For Default VPC this is already configured for you but if you use a custom VPC then you must handle the networking on your own.

 EC2 deploys into one AZ.
 If it fails, the instance fails.
 [EC2 is AZ resilent]

 Different sizes and capabilities - all use On-Demand Billing - Per second.
 Only pay for what you consume.

-There is charge for running the instance, CPU, memory and storage.
-Extra cost for any commercial software the instance is launched with.

 There are two types of storage for EC2: Local on-host storage or **Elastic Block Storage**